jupyterhub/jupyterhub/docs/source/reference/config-user-env.md

 ## Installing kernelspecs

 You may have multiple Jupyter kernels installed and want to make sure that they are available to all of your users.
 This means installing kernelspecs either system-wide (e.g. in /usr/local/) or in the `sys.prefix` of JupyterHub itself.

 Jupyter kernelspec installation is system wide by default, but some kernels may default to installing kernelspecs in your home directory.
 These will need to be moved system-wide to ensure that they are accessible.

 You can see where your kernelspecs are with:

 ```bash
 jupyter kernelspec list
 ```

+### Example: Installing kernels system-wide

 Assuming I have a Python 2 and Python 3 environment that I want to make sure are available, I can install their specs system-wide (in /usr/local) with:

 ```bash
 /path/to/python3 -m IPython kernel install --prefix=/usr/local